 How do DDoS attacks work?

-The DDoS attack itself is made through sending SYN-messages to a specific IP-address and/or flooding the server with basically nonsense requests.
-This makes it impossible for the server to receive and send the information it needs to uphold normal operation for the companies customers.
+The DDoS attack itself is made through sending SYN messages to a specific IP address and/or flooding the server with basically nonsense requests.
+This makes it impossible for the server to receive and send the information it needs to uphold normal operation for the company’s customers.

 Who is vulnerable to the DDoS attack?

-If you provide any kind of service that are held for your companies customers, you have got a problem that will only escalate with time.
-For example, a DDoS attack on an eCommerce website, which is dependent on being constantly operational, functional and accessible.
+If you provide any kind of service that is held for your company’s customers, you have got a problem that will only escalate with time.
+For example, a DDoS attack on an eCommerce website is dependent on being constantly operational, functional, and accessible.
 It could also be a company offering SaaS on a centralized platform online.
 The list goes on.